BrayanSoftware/WarehouseShippingSystem/README.md

 4. Another shipping company, BulkPack, sends any size parcel for £25, arriving in 10 days.
 Add this shipping company to your system and show that the existing methods such as parcel dispatch and reporting work with this company.

-5. Extend the system so the dispatch team can print out a list of parcels to be sent with each shipping company, including the delivery address and postage cost.
+5. Extend the system so the dispatch team can print out a list of parcels to be sent with each shipping company, including the delivery address and postage cost.f